Skip to Main Content

 Overview

 In the first year (PGY-2), specific emphasis is placed on basic techniques, physics, and general diagnostic studies.
 During the second and third years, training in general radiology will continue with additional emphasis on advanced imaging techniques.
-Experience in positron emission tomography (PET) and cyclotron isotopes will be available.
-The resident's training is enhanced by an opportunity to attend the Armed Forces Institute of Pathology for pathology/radiology correlation in the third year, and to select elective programs in the second and fourth year.
+Residents gain experience in positron emission tomography and cyclotron isotopes as part of their nuclear medicine rotations.
+In addition, all radiology residents attend the American Institute of Radiologic Pathology (AIRP) for pathology and radiology correlation during the third year.
+Elective rotations are provided during the third and fourth years, with emphasis on providing dedicated “mini-fellowship” rotations during the fourth year.

 There is close interaction with residents in other clinical departments.
-Under staff guidance, the resident will represent the department in interdepartmental conferences and will learn methods of efficient, cost-effective medical care, the rapidly changing scope of medical information, and the radiologist's role in medical management.
-At intra-/inter-departmental conferences, the resident will be challenged to develop a confident, consultant attitude.
+Under staff guidance, the resident will represent the department in interdepartmental conferences and will learn methods of efficient, cost-effective medical care; the rapidly changing scope of medical information; and the radiologist's role in medical management.
+At intra- and inter-departmental conferences, the resident will be challenged to develop a confident, consultant attitude.

 Pediatric Radiology

-Training in pediatric radiology occurs throughout the four years and is particularly enhanced by two months of training at the Vanderbilt Medical Center Children's Hospital.
-The pediatric radiology program in Nashville is particularly strong and boasts distinguished, nationally-known pediatric radiologists.
+Training in pediatric radiology occurs throughout the four years and is particularly enhanced by two months of training at Monroe Carell Jr. Children's Hospital at Vanderbilt University Medical Center.
+The pediatric radiology program there is particularly strong and boasts distinguished, nationally-known pediatric radiologists.
 The medical programs at this institution have international reputations and produce excellent learning environments.
-Training in pediatric radiology continues in Knoxville during the entire residency.
+Training in pediatric radiology continues at UTGSM throughout the entire residency.

 Research